aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

 We are going to configure our service thanks to this method.

 It takes an object wherein we will push mocked dependencies into an array at providers property.
 We can directly push required services into providers' array.

+As we work with Angular standalone components (https://angular.io/guide/standalone-components), we don't need to declare ngModule in declarations' array because we don't use it.

 Or we can use an object like this :